Mirantis/virtlet/docs/cloud-init-data-generation.md

 ## Output ISO image format

-Virtlet supports two types of Cloud-init ISO datasources - NoCloud and ConfigDrive.
-Which one should be used is controlled by annotation `VirtletCloudInitImageType`.
-It accepts as values `nocloud`, `configdrive` and defaults to `nocloud` when annotation is not set.
+Virtlet supports two types of Cloud-init ISO9660-based datasources, NoCloud and ConfigDrive.
+The user may choose an appropriate one using `VirtletCloudInitImageType` annotation, which can have either `nocloud` or `configdrive` as its value.
+When there's no `VirtletCloudInitImageType` annotation, Virtlet defaults to `nocloud`.

 ## Basic idea with an example